Kraisie/MessageWatcher/README.md

 Settings that have to be set are marked with `[REQUIRED]`.
 If you leave these blank the program will not work correctly and mostly will not even start completely.

-#### DB_DATABASE

-This setting defines the name of the database.
-If you do not set a value the default name "database" will be chosen.
-If you change that value later on and do not rename the files in `/data/` accordingly the program will create a new database!

 #### [REQUIRED] DB_ROOT_PASSWORD